sinaahmadi/ScriptNormalization/README.md

 </p>

 This repository contains the data and the models described in the ACL2023 paper ["Script Normalization for Unconventional Perso-Arabic Writing"](https://sinaahmadi.github.io/docs/articles/ahmadi2023acl.pdf).
-The models are deployed on HuggingFace at [https://huggingface.co/spaces/SinaAhmadi/ScriptNormalization](https://huggingface.co/spaces/SinaAhmadi/ScriptNormalization) 🔥
+The models are deployed on HuggingFace: [Demo](https://huggingface.co/spaces/SinaAhmadi/ScriptNormalization) 🔥

 ---